Home

 Sexual Relations

-Sexual relations are interrupted because of the alcoholics inability to perform or lack of desire.
-Alternatively, the non-alcoholic spouse may lose desire for their partner as well because the alcoholic is unattractive to them or incapable of satisfying them when intoxicated and reeking of alcohol.
+Sexual relations are interrupted because of the alcoholic's inability to perform or lack of desire.
+Alternatively, the non-alcoholic spouse may lose desire for their partner as well, because the alcoholic is unattractive to them or incapable of satisfying them when intoxicated and reeking of alcohol.

 Children

-Anytime there is alcoholism in marriage the stress and strain between the couple is felt by the children.
-In addition the couple may take out their negative feelings on their children, friends or other family members.
+In addition, the couple may take out their negative feelings on their children, friends or other family members.
 Anger and resentment towards each other may get displaced on those around them.
 The children's emotional needs may not be met adequately by either parent.
 Or the non-alcoholic parent may be overwhelmed with trying to carry all the responsibility for child rearing and overcompensating for the absence or lack of contribution from the alcoholic spouse.
+Living with an alcoholic has long-term and destructive consequences for everyone.

 Helplessness

-As we can see alcoholism in the marriage is not a pretty picture.
+As we can see, alcoholism in the marriage is not a pretty picture.
 It's detrimental to both partners and may even result in the break up of the family.
 However, recognizing the risks and becoming aware can help you work on minimizing the negative impact and take the steps necessary to protect yourself, your partner, your family and your relationship.